 Personal Property is tangible property other than real estate such as machinery, livestock, furniture, pipelines, wires, poles, etc. Not limited to individuals, it includes property of partnerships, trusts, corporations, estates, etc. It is assessed tax separately from real estate, but is taxed at the same rate.
-The tax rate for Fiscal Year 2018 has been set at $14.24 per thousand dollars of value.
+The tax rate for the previous Fiscal Year 2018 was set at $14.24 per thousand dollars of value.
+The tax rate for the current Fiscal Year 2019 will be established later this year.
 Personal Property is taxable in the municipality where it is situated on January 1st of that year.
 However, items not permanently situated such as construction equipment may be taxed in the town where the owner is an inhabitant on January 1st.
 For information on items that may be exempt from the personal property tax, please contact the Assessor's Office.

 Each year by March first taxpayers with taxable personal property must submit a true list of all non-exempt personal estate.
 Businesses must file a State Tax Form 2 (PDF) (Form of List).
 People with 2nd homes must file a State Tax Form 2HF (PDF) (Form of List).
 These forms are available at the Assessor's Office as well.
 A notice regarding these requirements is posted outside the Assessor's Office at the beginning of each calendar year.

 If a form is not filed with the Assessors by March 1st, the Assessors will have to estimate the value of your personal property.
 Abatement requests can not be considered without the filing by March 1st of the required form.